-- American Government and Politics, PSCI 1110 (fall or spring) - Introduction to Ethical Public Policy, PSCI 1200 (fall) - · World Politics, PSCI 1430 (fall or spring) - Great Questions of Modern Politics, PSCI 1000 (fall or spring)
+- Great Questions of Modern Politics, PSCI 1000 (fall or spring) - American Government and Politics, PSCI 1110 (fall or spring) - Introduction to Ethical Public Policy, PSCI 1200 (fall) - World Politics, PSCI 1430 (fall or spring)

 Pre-health (not a major)

 Prerequisite coursework for healthcarerelated professional schools is similar to the pre-medical requirements listed in the following section.
 Students interested in careers in pharmacy, dentistry, physical therapy, veterinary medicine, occupational therapy, or any other healthcare field must contact a pre-health advisor during the fall semester of their first year.
 For a complete list of pre-health and pre-medical advisors, visit: hamline.edu/PrehealthAdvisors.